James D. Walker

 B.S., M.S. and Ph.D. from The University of Texas at Austin

 Dr. Carpenter is a Lead Engineer in the Engineering Dynamics Department at Southwest Research Institute.
 He performs high-rate numerical simulations, particularly of ballistic and blast events, using various Lagrangian finite element solvers and Eulerian hydrocodes.
-He analyzes material characterization data obtained under a variety of conditions and stress states (e.g., tension, compression, shear, plate impact) to fit both material models and equations of state for use in simulation codes.
-His interests include modeling of a variety of engineering materials including metals, ceramics, foams, soils, and composites.
+He also analyzes material characterization data obtained under a variety of conditions and stress states (e.g., tension, compression, shear, plate impact) to fit both material models and equations of state for use in simulation codes.
+His interests include modeling deformation and fracture of a variety of engineering materials including metals, ceramics, foams, soils, and composites.
 Dr. Carpenter has created novel material models for reproducing the directional failure and subsequent response of metals, ceramics, and composites which have been implemented in various numerical solvers for use in complex impact-loading problems.
-He has co-authored twelve refereed journal articles and over thirty conference papers.
+He has co-authored fourteen refereed journal articles and over thirty conference papers.

 James T. Mathis